TsimpDim/PDF_Merger/README.md

 ## How do I install it?

-Download the "Release" folder and run the .exe
+Run the .exe inside the "Release" folder.

 ## How do I use it?